 Are digital cameras better than phone cameras?
 This is an interesting question I hear a lot.
-The question about camera vs phone is often asked by people who do not own a digital camera.
+The question about phone camera vs digital camera is often asked by people who do not own a digital camera.

 In this article, I will point out some of the reasons the best smartphone camera has advantages over some digital cameras.
-In the next article, I’ll write about the benefits of using a real digital camera vs a mobile phone camera.
+In this next article, I write about the benefits of using a real digital camera vs a mobile phone camera.

-It’s important to understand not all camera vs phone arguments are helpful.
+It’s important to understand not all phone camera vs digital camera arguments are helpful.
 A cheap phone will not produce such good images as the best iPhone camera.
 Much the same as the photos from a cheap compact camera will not match the quality of photos taken with a top DSLR camera.

 What are the Pros and Cons?
 Phone Camera vs Digital Camera